NetworkBlockDevice/nbd/doc/proto.md

 There are a number of error reply types, all of which are denoted by having bit 31 set.
-All error replies MAY have some data set, in which case that data is an error message in UTF-8 encoding suitable for display to the user, although the client MUST NOT assume that a terminating NUL is present.
+All error replies MAY have some data set, in which case that data is an error message in UTF-8 encoding suitable for display to the user, with no embedded or terminating NUL characters.

 * `NBD_REP_ERR_UNSUP` (2^31 + 1)